mwhamgenomics/mwhamgenomics.github.io/_posts/2015-07-16-git-branching.md

 If multiple people are working on a Git project, they should ideally not work directly on the master branch.
 Instead, when they want to add something to the project, they should create a separate branch on which they make changes, test, debug, etc, and and then merge that branch back to master when ready.
 This way, the master is always fully functional.
 Modern development environments often have functionality to aid version control and branching, but this post aims to discuss how to use branches via the plain command line.

 ## Create a branch
-This can be done on the command line with:
+This can be done on the command line with either of two commands:

-    git checkout -b my_branch
+    [mwhamgenomics]$ git checkout -b my_branch

-or:

-    git branch -d my_branch
+    [mwhamgenomics]$ git branch -d my_branch

 You can have multiple local branches and switch between them with `git checkout`.